jmintb/blog/content/programming_language_1.md

     // Get an iterator over the pairs matched by Rule::call let mut call_pairs = parsed_input.into_iter().next().unwrap().into_inner();

-    // We know the id is comes first. let id = call_pairs.next().unwrap();
+    // We know the id comes first. let id = call_pairs.next().unwrap();

     // And the function argument second.